Skip to main content

 World Record

-The all-tackle world record Blackfin Tuna weighed 49.6 lbs, caught at Key West, FL.
+The all-tackle world record Blackfin Tuna weighed 49.6 lbs, caught at Marathon, FL.
 This record represents the upper end of what this species achieves under ideal conditions.
 Most anglers targeting personal bests focus on proven trophy waters with the right combination of habitat, forage base, and light fishing pressure.

 State Regulations